-We’ve had a bountiful crop of asparagus this year.
-I have literally picked a large bundle every day for the last few weeks.
+We’re experiencing a bountiful crop of asparagus this year.
+I have literally picked a large bundle every day.
 We have enjoyed asparagus soup, dipping sticks, asparagus wrapped in bacon, sautéed with garlic and red peppers, baked with mushrooms, and added to our chicken stir-fry.
 Even with all these yummy recipes, this asparagus lover decided she should try pickling asparagus.

 Our Pickled Asparagus Spears recipe is not for the faint-hearted.
 It is spicy and has some kick to it!
 What more could one ask for in a crunchy, pickled asparagus spear?
 They are the best!